-You will also contribute to constantly improving the best child protection practices.
+You will also contribute to constantly improving child protection best practices.

-Whether you take 7 days or 30 is up to you.
-Though you can go quicker and slower, we recommend you take 3 or 4 days minimum for each of the initial sexual abuse risk assessment and system customization stages.
+Whether you take seven days or 30 is up to you.
+Though you can go quicker and slower, we recommend taking 3 or 4 days minimum for each of the initial risk assessment and system customization stages.

-And remember, you are going to adapt and continuously improve your system as you improve how well you understand your organization’s risks and control options.
-So you shouldn’t expect the initial assessment and customization to be anything more than just that; initial.
+Remember, you will adapt and continuously improve your system as you improve how well you understand your organization’s risks and control options.
+So you shouldn’t expect the initial assessment and customization to be anything more than just that: initial.

-In “The Journey,” I start by discussing where we expect you to be today.
+In “The Journey,” I discuss where we expect you to be today.